 - Minnesota State Fairgrounds, 1265 Snelling Ave N, St Paul, MN 55108

-- Age Recommendations: All, but dress for the weather for outdoor events.
+- Age recommendations: All ages and family-friendly, but dress for the weather for outdoor events.

 - Official Website